 Sleep Medicine Research

-Sleep Medicine Research (SMR, Sleep Med Res) is an official journal of the Korean Society of Sleep Medicine Research (SMR, Sleep Med Res) is an official journal of the Korean Society of Sleep Medicine (KSSM) and published two times per year on June 30th and December 31th.
+Sleep Medicine Research (Sleep Med Res) is an official journal of the Korean Society of Sleep Medicine (KSSM), Asian Society of Sleep Medicine (ASSM), Korean Society of Sleep Research, and Korean Society of Sleep and Breathing.
+It is published four times a year in the last days of March, June, September, and December.
 The journal publishes research papers in sleep science and sleep medicine, which contribute to the better understanding of pathophysiology and treatment of sleep disorders as well as sleep physiology.

 The SMR publishes Reviews, Original Articles, Brief Communications, Images in Sleep Medicine, and Editorials.
 Papers should be written in English to be published in the SMR.
 Manuscripts are received on the condition that they are neither under simultaneous consideration nor have been published by any other publication in whole or in part in any language except in the form of an abstract.
 The cover letter must state if the manuscript contains any portion that may be regarded as redundant or duplicate information, defined as a paper, data, tables, or figures that overlap substantially with already published information.
 Manuscripts should conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (http://www.icmje.org/index.htm